Sinaloa

 Pacific beaches and seafood in the cartel's heartland — go clear-eyed

-Sinaloa is a Pacific beach state with a heavy reputation, and both halves of that are true.
-It’s the home of banda music, some of the best seafood in Mexico, and it’s also the namesake of the cartel.
-For most travelers the draw is Mazatlán: a real working city with a beach, not a resort bubble.
-Come clear-eyed and you’ll have a good, cheap, unpretentious trip.
+Sinaloa is a Pacific beach state with a heavy reputation, and both halves of that are true at once.
+This is the home of banda music, of some of the best seafood you’ll eat anywhere in the country, and it’s also the namesake of the cartel that people think of first.
+For most travelers the honest draw is Mazatlán: a real working port city with a beach attached, not a walled resort bubble.
+Come clear-eyed, keep your business your own, and you’ll have a good, cheap, unpretentious trip in a place that most tour operators skip.

 Getting oriented

-• Los Mochis and El Fuerte — the northern gateway to the El Chepe train through the Copper Canyon.
-El Fuerte is a quiet colonial town worth a night before you board.
+- Los Mochis and El Fuerte — the northern gateway to the El Chepe train through the Copper Canyon (the canyon country itself is over the line in Chihuahua).
+El Fuerte is a quiet colonial town on a river, worth a night before you board the early train.

-• Culiacán — the capital, and the one most visitors should skip.
-It’s not built for tourism and it’s where the 2024–2025 infighting hit hardest.
+- Culiacán — the capital, and the one place most visitors should simply skip.
+It’s an agricultural and business city, not built for tourism, and it’s where the 2024–2025 infighting hit hardest.

 Is it safe?